Harshavardhan-BV/webserver-configs/README.md

 **Instructions:**
 - Start the container with `sudo docker-compose up -d`
-- The password is created by the image when it is first started (either as a random string or from set environment variable). `sudo docker exec -it pihole pihole -a -p` can be used to set a new password later on.
+- The password is created by the image when it is first started (either as a random string or from set environment variable). `sudo docker exec -it pihole pihole -a -p` can be used to set a new password later
 - Add the IP of RPi as the DNS server on the router.
-You'll to use DHCP (requires other configurations) otherwise.
+You'll have to use DHCP (requires other configurations) otherwise.
-- **PROBLEM**: You can't access pihole web-ui without local dns entry in pihole.
-You'll need to expose the web-ui port or add a global dns entry :/
+- If you cannot access the web-ui at https://pihole.domain/admin or don't want to expose with global subdomain record, you can expose the web-ui port locally instead by removing the comment-out
-- I've added the same [DNS records](#dns-configuration) appended with domain in the local dns records, https://pihole.beevee.ga/admin/dns_records.php and https://pihole.domain/admin/cname_records.php for A and CNAME records respectively.
-This allows the use of domain URLs internally even without internet.Additionally, I've added additional CNAME records for the internal services.
+- I've added the same [DNS records](#dns-configuration) appended with the domain in the local dns records, https://pihole.domain/admin/dns_records.php and https://pihole.domain/admin/cname_records.php for A and CNAME records respectively.
+This allows the use of domain URLs internally even without internet
 - Adlists can be added in https://pihole.domain/admin/groups-adlists.php.
-Currently I'm using the [default](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) and [Developer Dan's Ads & Tracking](https://www.github.developerdan.com/hosts/lists/ads-and-tracking-extended.txt)
+Currently I'm using the [default](https://raw.githubusercontent.com/StevenBlack/hosts/master/hosts) and [Developer Dan's Ads & Tracking](https://www.github.developerdan.com/hosts/lists/ads-and-tracking-extended.txt).
+After adding a list, gravity database have to be updated at https://pihole.domain/admin/gravity.php
 - Whitelist can be added to allow domains in adlists so that some functionality isn't broken in https://pihole.domain/admin/groups-domains.php?type=white.
 I've currently only added [GFonts](fonts.gstatic.com)
 - Upstream DNS provider can be set in https://pihole.domain/admin/settings.php?tab=dns.
-I'm currently using Cloudflare's DNS.
+I'm currently using Cloudflare's DNS Server

 **To-Do:**
 - [ ] Additional blocklists?